wildmountainfarms/solarthing/other/docs/quickstart_rover.md

 ```

 ### Other parameters
-You can use the optional `bulk_request` parameter to make requests to the rover much faster.
-There may be unknown side effects to
+The `bulk_request` parameter is by default true in SolarThing versions >= 2020.3.2.
+By keeping it true, requests to the rover
-using this, but it is recommended to be enabled as I've tested it successfully.
-It is disabled by default.
+are a lot faster.

 ### Configuring the dummy file
 If you want to test this program **without a rover**, both the `rover` and `rover-setup` program types support it.